 - Building equity – The chief reason to buy a waterfront home as opposed to renting one is that you can build equity in your new home each time you make a mortgage payment.
-Since waterfront property is highly prized in most parts of the United States, there is less downside equity risk involved with owning shoreline property than with other types of real estate.
+Since waterfront property is highly prized in most parts of the United States, there is less downside equity risk involved with owning shoreline property.

-- You know where you’ll be staying – When you rent a waterfront house for the summer season, you usually have to start right after New Year’s Day securing a place for the coming season.
+- You know where you’ll be staying – When you rent a waterfront house for the summer season, you usually have to start looking the day after New Year’s to secure a place for the coming season.
 Even when you’re a long-time renter, there’s no guarantee that the place you’ve grown to love will be available for the coming summer.
 The owner may run into financial difficulties and decide to sell the house or may choose to stay there for the summer.
-When you own the lakefront house, you can be secure that you’ll have the same place year after year.
+When you own the lake house, you will know exactly where and when you will enjoy lake season year after year.

-- You can pass it down – When you buy a waterfront home, it becomes part of your estate and you can enjoy the thought of your children and grandchildren spending their summers at the house long after you’re gone, ensuring many more fond family memories will be made.
+- You can pass it down – When you buy a waterfront home, it becomes part of your estate, and you can enjoy the thought of your children and grandchildren spending their summers at the house long after you’re gone, ensuring many more fond family memories will be made.

 As intriguing as owning a lakefront property may be, there are some scenarios where renting a lakefront home might make more sense.